astronomer/docs/astro/configure-worker-queues.md

 You can change all settings of the default worker queue except for its name.

-#### Scaling default worker queue to zero
+#### Scaling the default worker queue to zero

-If you configure your default worker queue to have a minimum workers of zero there is a subtle additional side effect: the Astronomer monitoring DAG will be configured to run on separate queue that is listened to only by a tiny worker sidecar in the scheduler pod.
-The monitoring DAG will still serve it's purpose of making sure tasks are able to run on your deployment.
+If you configure your default worker queue to have a **Minimum Worker Count** of 0, the `astronomer_monitoring_dag` runs on a separate, non-configurable worker queue that always has an available worker for running the DAG.
+This worker queue is optimized to use only the resources required for running the monitoring DAG.
+You will not be charged for any task runs that occur on this queue.
-The reason for this subtle difference, is that the default worker queue cannot effectively scale to zero if the monitoring DAG is creating tasks every 5 mins.

 ## Worker autoscaling logic